edge-js/edgejs.dev/content/docs/components/introduction.md

 Components are regular Edge templates created with the purpose of reuse.
 Components can access additional runtime properties like `$props` and `$slots`, which are unavailable to other Edge templates.

 We recommend you create components inside the `components` directory of your template's root path.
 This helps create a visual boundary between the components and the rest of the templates used by your application.
+By default, the template root path in an AdonisJS project is usually set to the `resources/views` directory.

 Let's start by creating a button component.
 We will store it inside the `components/button.edge` file.